SeagullisLearningToCode/EccoPYLangTemplate/README.md

 # EccoPYLangTemplate
 This is a template for those who want to localize EccoPY in a different Langauge.
 (Expect this to be updated)

+The code in EccoPY has already been translated in...
+- English
+- German
+- Japanese
+- Hungarian

 # Documentation
 In-Game Strings
 - yt_friendly = Is just to change the string for the Watermark